-System Components
+System Overview

 The NIFE 106 system consists of a main board and an I/O board.
 This chapter provides the locations and pinout assignments of the DIP switches, jumpers, and connectors on each component.
+Note that the illustrations shown in this chapter are not to scale and are for reference only.